woodser/monero-ts/docs/developer_guide/web_app_guide.md

     **Note:** _The starter web application includes a second script - "start_dev_server.sh" - in the "./bin/" folder. start_dev_server.sh hosts the existing browser build on a server without rebuilding the application from the source files.
 You can run this script instead of "build_browser_app.sh" if you have not modified any of the files in the "./src/" directory._
 10. Point a browser to http://localhost:9100/offline_wallet_generator.html to view the application.

-The browser displays a blank page, because index.html is empty, and because the index.js does not send any output to the browser display.
+The browser displays a blank page, because index.html is empty, and because the index.js does not add any output to the browser display.
 You can verify that the program runs exactly as it did as a Node.js application at the command line, however, by opening your browser's developer console.

 ### Creating html elements to display the wallet attributes

 The wallet generator is now _technically_ running on a server, but the typical end user should not have to open the developer console to see the result.
 Modify the application to print the wallet attributes to the browser window instead.

 A javascript program cannot print directly to a browser window; instead, it must manipulate the html elements that _do_ display in the browser so that _they_ display the data.
-Therefore, you need to modify the offline_wallet_generator.html file in "./src/" so that the javascript program has a place to send the wallet attributes.
+Therefore, we need to modify the offline_wallet_generator.html file in "./src/" so that the javascript program has a place to assign the wallet attributes to.
 Add "div" elements to contain each wallet attribute between the opening and closing "body" tags

 ```
     <div id="wallet_address"></div>